Whonix/kloak/README.md

 `kloak` works by introducing a random delay to each input event (key press, key release, mouse move, etc).
 This requires temporarily buffering the event before it reaches the application (e.g., a text editor).

 The maximum delay is specified with the -d option.
 This is the maximum delay (in milliseconds) that can occur between the physical input events and sending input events to the Wayland compositor.
 The default is 100 ms, which was shown to achieve about a 20-30% reduction in identification accuracy and doesn't create too much lag between the user and the application (see the paper below).
-As the maximum delay increases, the ability to obfuscate typing behavior also increases and the responsiveness of the application decreases.
+As the maximum delay increases, the ability to obfuscate typing behavior also increases, and the responsiveness of the application decreases.
 This reflects a tradeoff between usability and privacy.

 If you're a fast typist and it seems like there is a long lag between pressing a key and seeing the character on screen, try lowering the maximum delay.
-Alternately, if you're a slower typist, you might be able to increase the maximum delay without noticing much difference.
+Alternatively, if you're a slower typist, you might be able to increase the maximum delay without noticing much difference.
 Automatically determining the best lag for each typing speed is an item for future work.

 ## Options